KovaaK/SensitivityMatcher/README.md

 &nbsp;

-If the game that you are coming from is not listed, you can export your old sensitivity with the script.\
+If the game that you are coming from is not listed, you can measure your old sensitivity with the script.\
 Select "Measure any game" and enter your best guess, then:

 1) Perform rotation(s) to see if the estimate under- or overshoots.